romaintailhurat/pogues-ui-test/README.md

 ## Roadmap

+- a general direction: using this as a reference setup for Python (see the setup script)

 - use poetry for deps management
 - implement the Page object model in Python: https://www.lambdatest.com/blog/page-object-model-in-selenium-python/
 - use splinter over selenium: https://github.com/cobrateam/splinter